 So is Hindu’s idol his God or not?

 The answer needs to be properly understood.
 In the Hindu tradition, God has been largely absent in traditional sense.
 For example, two of the major Hindu philosophies – Samkhya and Advaita – are primarily atheistic!
-Samkhya calls this existence to be a play between Purush and Prakriti.
+Samkhya posits this existence to be a play between Purush and Prakriti.
 Which essentially means “Masculine” and “Feminine” energies.
 Or “Yin-Yang” as they are known in Far East.
 There is no Parmatama or God.
-In Advaita on the other hand, which is a non-dualistic school, there is no two.
+In Advaita on the other hand, which is a non-dualistic experiential understanding of existence, there is no two.
 Only one indivisible existence in terms of Universal Consciousness!

 In such a tradition, what is God then?
 The concept of God as described by Krishna in Bhagwad Gita’s 9th and 10th chapters is central to the Hindu tradition per the scriptures as well.
 When asked by Arjun “Who are you?”, Krishna points to discrete things – from mountains to Vedas to music, to emotions, the good things and bad, and equates himself with all of them.
 Once he has discussed a fairly vast expanse of discrete things, he declares “I am All”!